NeelZ21/LightRAG/lightrag/api/README.md

 The document processing pipeline in LightRAG is somewhat complex and is divided into two primary stages: the Extraction stage (entity and relationship extraction) and the Merging stage (entity and relationship merging).
 There are two key parameters that control pipeline concurrency: the maximum number of files processed in parallel (MAX_PARALLEL_INSERT) and the maximum number of concurrent LLM requests (MAX_ASYNC).
 The workflow is described as follows:

+1. MAX_PARALLEL_INSERT controls the number of files processed in parallel during the extraction stage.
-1. MAX_ASYNC limits the total number of concurrent LLM requests in the system, including those for querying, extraction, and merging.
+2. MAX_ASYNC limits the total number of concurrent LLM requests in the system, including those for querying, extraction, and merging.
 LLM requests have different priorities: query operations have the highest priority, followed by merging, and then extraction.
-2. MAX_PARALLEL_INSERT controls the number of files processed in parallel during the extraction stage.
-For optimal performance, MAX_PARALLEL_INSERT is recommended to be set between 2 and 10, typically MAX_ASYNC/3.
-Setting this value too high can increase the likelihood of naming conflicts among entities and relationships across different documents during the merge phase, thereby reducing its overall efficiency.
 3. Within a single file, entity and relationship extractions from different text blocks are processed concurrently, with the degree of concurrency set by MAX_ASYNC.
 Only after MAX_ASYNC text blocks are processed will the system proceed to the next batch within the same file.
-4. When a file completes entity and relationship extraction, it enters the entity and relationship merging stage.
-This stage also processes multiple entities and relationships concurrently, with the concurrency level also controlled by `MAX_ASYNC`.
-5. LLM requests for the merging stage are prioritized over the extraction stage to ensure that files in the merging phase are processed quickly and their results are promptly updated in the vector database.
+4. The merging stage begins only after all text blocks in a file have completed entity and relationship extraction.
+When a file enters the merging stage, the pipeline allows the next file to begin extraction.
+5. Since the extraction stage is generally faster than merging, the actual number of files being processed concurrently may exceed MAX_PARALLEL_INSERT, as this parameter only controls parallelism during the extraction stage.
-6. To prevent race conditions, the merging stage avoids concurrent processing of the same entity or relationship.
-When multiple files involve the same entity or relationship that needs to be merged, they are processed serially.
+6. To prevent race conditions, the merging stage does not support concurrent processing of multiple files; only one file can be merged at a time, while other files must wait in queue.
 7. Each file is treated as an atomic processing unit in the pipeline.
 A file is marked as successfully processed only after all its text blocks have completed extraction and merging.
 If any error occurs during processing, the entire file is marked as failed and must be reprocessed.
 8. When a file is reprocessed due to errors, previously processed text blocks can be quickly skipped thanks to LLM caching.
 Although LLM cache is also utilized during the merging stage, inconsistencies in merging order may limit its effectiveness in this stage.
 9. If an error occurs during extraction, the system does not retain any intermediate results.
 If an error occurs during merging, already merged entities and relationships might be preserved; when the same file is reprocessed, re-extracted entities and relationships will be merged with the existing ones, without impacting the query results.